Veteran Analyst Makes A Dire Prediction (Only Gold Investors Will Like This)

 “Better” is a relative term.
 Currently, the U.S. dollar is simply losing more slowly than its major global competitors.
 Dollars outperform, at first, during times of extreme economic uncertainty or crisis.
 Most dollars are digital these days, are probably the most liquid asset, and what you’d need in order to buy something else anyway.
 Supply and demand works the same way in currency markets as it does in all the others.
 When everyone wants dollars, even temporarily, the value of the dollar rises.

 That “something else,” very often, is physical precious metal.
 Physical gold and silver are not digital.
 They’re dug out of the earth, refined, processed, purified, shaped and minted – then physically moved into the owner’s vault or depository.
-Real gold and silver, tangible precious metals, are the exact opposite of digital assets.
+Real gold and silver, tangible precious metals, are the exact opposite of most financial assets, which exist only in digital form.
 Dominic Frisby recently called gold, “the most analog asset there is.”
 Their real-world presence means that prices tend to move more slowly (leaving aside futures and options markets, which we discussed above).

 Dollars are necessary, at least in the U.S., to buy gold.
 I’ve become convinced over time that, during a crisis, the market goes through three phases: